 Clear Possible Hiding Spots

 There are places around your home to which you don’t pay much attention but which are accessible to intruders.
 Make sure you secure and clear up such areas.
 You could add flowers and plants and consider fencing or a lockable gate.
+An outdoor security camera will give extra peace of mind.

 For additional security, use a security fence, gate, and an electronic security system to top.
 It will detect and delay unauthorized access to your compound if it doesn’t stop it completely.
 You, of course, have to give your choice of fencing some thought.
 It would help if you considered the need for security, budget, location, and even your personality.
 Fencing marks territory and adds to the oomph of the home.
 Whatever choice you go with for a fence, keep it clean and beautiful as it comes and repair whenever necessary.